 Introduction to Startup Investing

-As mentioned in Founders club Modern economic conditions have boosted startup investing, a dynamic and potentially lucrative venture.
-Allocating capital to early-stage companies in exchange for equity is no longer reserved for the elite or venture capitalists.
-With crowdfunding and angel investor networks, more investors can invest in startups.
+Modern economic conditions have made startup investing one of the most dynamic and potentially lucrative moves you can make with your capital.
+Allocating money to early-stage companies in exchange for equity is no longer reserved for venture capitalists with nine-figure war chests.
+Thanks to crowdfunding platforms and angel investor networks, you now have real access to deals that were once completely off-limits.

 Understanding Startup Investing